Duckies Together (How to use bouncy balls to practice rhythm)

 Ball songs in Music Class can be a bit chaotic because children are (understandably) used to throwing or kicking balls for sports things.
 (Can you tell how much I know about sports?)
-For Music Class we ask kids to roll or tap or even bounce on their ball to the beat.
+During Music Class, we ask kids to roll or tap or even bounce on their ball to the beat.
 Why?
 The goal is to use something fun (like a ball) to practice rhythm.
 There are so many amazing ways to practice rhythm, this is just one of them!

 “Duckies Together” is written in triple meter with a ritardando at the end of each verse.
 What can you do to practice these rhythmic concepts?
 Turn on “Duckies Together” and sway side to side to the beat.
 Then try counting “1-2-3, 1-2-3” each time you sway to one side.
 Do you feel it?
 Are you counting “1-2-3” and swaying kind of fast?
 That’s the triple meter!
 It’s quick in this song, like a Viennese Waltz.
 When you’re rolling or tapping the ball, just try sticking to that same beat!
 Try rolling or tapping each time you count “1.”